Classification of Links Up to 0-Solvability: Applications of the Main Theorem

-We will consider gropes in $\B^4$ with the boundary of the grope embedded in the $S^3 = \bd \B^4$.
+We will consider gropes smoothly embedded in $\B^4$ with the boundary of the grope embedded in the $S^3 = \bd \B^4$.
 Therefore, the boundary of a grope will be a knot.
-We may then consider $m$ disjointly embedded gropes, which together will bound an $m$-component link.
+We may then consider $m$ disjointly embedded gropes, which together are bounded by an $m$-component link.

 One reason that 4-manifolds are not well understood is that the \emph{Whitney move} to eliminate intersections of immersed surfaces fails in four dimensions.
-To perform a Whitney move, we find a \emph{Whitney disk} $W_{(I,J)}$ that pairs intersection points of two surface sheets $I$ and $J$ in a 4-manifold.
+To perform a Whitney move, we find an embedded \emph{Whitney disk} $W_{(I,J)}$ that pairs intersection points of two surface sheets $I$ and $J$ in a 4-manifold.
 We then change one surface, using $W_{(I,J)}$ as a guide.
 This is pictured in figure \ref{fig:Whit}.
 In 4-dimensions, we can eliminate the intersection between sheets $I$ and $J$, but we do so at the cost of possibly creating a new canceling pair of intersections, here between surface sheets $I$ and $K$.
 We may then look for another Whitney disk, $W_{(I,K)}$ to eliminate the new intersection.
 For more detailed definitions and background on this subject, see \cite{Freed}.

 We give the following definition from \cite{Rob}.
 An example of a Whitney tower is given in figure \ref{fig:Whitney}.

 \begin{definition}

 \begin{itemize} \item A \emph{surface of order 0} in a 4-manifold $X$ is a properly immersed surface.
 A \emph{Whitney tower of order 0} in $X$ is a collection of order 0 surfaces. \item The \emph{order of a transverse intersection point} between a surface of order $n$ and a surface of order $m$ is $n+m$. \item A Whitney disk that pairs intersection points of order $n$ is said to be a \emph{Whitney disk of order} $(n+1)$. \item For $n \ge 0$, a \emph{Whitney tower of order $(n+1)$} is a Whitney tower $W$ of order $n$ together with Whitney disks pairing all order $n$ intersection points of $W$.
 The interiors of these top order disks are allowed to intersect each other as well as allowed to intersect lower order surfaces. \end{itemize} \end{definition}